palasthotel/wp-content-user-relations/readme.txt

 == Changelog ==

 = 1.1.0 =
-* edit user relations on post edit
+* Feature: edit user relations on post edit
+* Feature: added a lot of actions and filters

 = 1.0.0 =
 * First release